ritaturk/xenko-docs/manual/graphics/oculus/index.md

 ![Render camera](media/renderer2.png)

 You are done for now in the Game Studio.

-Open the project in Visual Studio and add a new source code file in the Game project using the following code:
+Next, open the project in Visual Studio and add a new source code file in the Game project using the following code:

-#### Note: you must manually add reference to SharpDX and SharpDX.Direct3D11 in the Game project.
-You can find those assemblies in the Xenko SDK folder.
+**Note: you must manually add reference to SharpDX and SharpDX.Direct3D11 in the Game project.
+You can find those assemblies in the Xenko SDK folder (Under the folder where you installed Xenko, by default for example: C:\Program Files\Silicon Studio\Xenko\GamePackages\Xenko.1.6.6-beta\Bin\Windows-Direct3D11\).**
 ```
 using System;
 using System.Threading.Tasks;